fwiko/hanzi-flashcard-helper/README.md

 ## Generating Cloze (Fill-in-the-Blank) Cards

-Generate "cloze cards" from a list of sentences, with braces {} used to indicate the location of clozes.
-On Anki, the user will be prompted to enter the full text, filling in the blank - this is useful for testing grammar and character knowledge.
+Generate "cloze" cards from a list of sentences, with braces {} used to indicate the location of clozes.
+On Anki, the user will be prompted to enter the full text, filling in the blank.
+Useful for practicing grammar/word-order and general knowledge.

 ### Command